hellowac/mapnik-wiki-zh-cn/cn_docs/OptimizeRenderingWithPostGIS.md

 ```

 ## Use asynchronous PostGIS datasource
 PostGIS datasource can be used asynchronously so SQL querries are processed by the postgres server while mapnik does actual rendering.
-Fine tuning explained in [[Postgis-async]].
+Fine tuning explained in [Postgis-async](Postgis-async).

 ## General Postgresql maintenance